 At Eco Collective in Ballard, you can find thoughtfully curated products that empower individuals to reduce waste and pursue a holistically earth-friendly lifestyle.
 Eco Collective is Seattle’s first zero waste store and what makes them unique is that they are truly a collective.
 They listen to the people in their community and complement their selection of products with educational opportunities.
 They are hosting Earth Month events including an introduction to the zero waste lifestyle class (April 22nd), a Burke Gilman trail cleanup (April 27th), and a talk about how ocean plastics affect our health (April 27th).

-2. Support a Social Enterprise
+2. Support a Social Enterprise for Earth Day

 Clean Greens Farm and Market is a non-profit social enterprise that provides organic produce to the community.
 Their mission is to increase access to healthy affordable foods through their neighborhood farm stands, their CSA program, and their Giveback Program.
 You can find them selling their goods in throughout the week around Central District including at Walgreens on 23rd and Jackson St, Harborview Medical Center, and Carolyn Downs Family Medical Center.